intel-analytics/ipex-llm/docker/chronos-nightly/README.md

-# How to use chronos in docker
+# Use Chronos in Container (docker)
-This dockerfile helps user to build a docker image where Chronos-nightly build version is deploied.
+This dockerfile helps user to build a docker image where Chronos-nightly build version is deployed.

 ## Build an image
 First clone the repo `BigDL` to the local.